The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/how-tos/vite.md

 Now that we know what Vite can do, let's start making an application with it!
 Vite provides an application for you to get started with but we want to make it our own.

-First, remove these unecessary files
+First, remove these unnecessary files

 ```sh
 # delete these files